microsoft/fhir-server/samples/kubernetes/README.md

 ## Enabling `$export`

-To use the `$export` operator, the FHIR server must be configured with a [pod identity](https://github.com/Azure/aad-pod-identity) and the identity of the FHIR server must have access to an existing storage account.
+To use the `$export` operation, the FHIR server must be configured with a [pod identity](https://github.com/Azure/aad-pod-identity) and the identity of the FHIR server must have access to an existing storage account.

 1. Ensure that AAD Pod Identity is deployed in your cluster.
 The [deploy-aks.sh](deploy-aks.sh) script does that.
 You can verify it with: